brownplt/LTLTutor/README.md

 ## TODO

-- [] Change exercise home --> instructor home.
+- [x] Change exercise home --> instructor home.
 Change how we authenticate and course codes
-- [] Stop storing existing exercises created
+- [x] Stop storing existing exercises created
-- [] Log user ID AND user course code IF possible
+- [] Log user ID AND user course code IF exists
+    - [] Allow instructors to get logs within owned courses.
-- [] Model update for users to show their courses and codes
+- [] Model / View update for users to see their courses and codes